kbilsted/CodeQualityAndReadability/README.md

 # Code Quality & Readability

-Information on achieving super readable and maintainable code.<br>
+Information on achieving super readable and maintainable code.

-**BEWARE FOR INSIGNIFICANCE AND NOTHINGNESS CAN BE MOST POWERFULL FORCES.**
+> BEWARE FOR INSIGNIFICANCE AND NOTHINGNESS CAN BE MOST POWERFULL FORCES.